There are mainly three types of insulator used as overhead insulator likewise

 3. Mechanical stresses on the suspension insulator is less since the line hanged on a flexible suspension string.

-4. As the current carrying conductors are suspended from supporting structure by suspension string, the height of the conductor position is always less than the total height of the supporting structure.
+carrying conductors are suspended from supporting structure by suspension string, the height of the conductor position is always less than the total height of the supporting structure.
 Therefore, the conductors may be safe from lightening.

 Disadvantages of Suspension Insulator

 1. Suspension insulator string costlier than pin and post type insulator.

 2. Suspension string requires more height of supporting structure than that for pin or post insulator to maintain same ground clearance of electric current

 3. The amplitude of free swing of conductors is larger in suspension insulator system, hence, more spacing between conductors should be provided.

 When suspension string is used to sustain extraordinary tensile load of conductor it is referred as string insulator.
 When there is a dead end or there is a sharp corner in transmission line, the line has to sustain a great tensile load of conductor or strain.
 A strain insulator must have considerable mechanical strength as well as the necessary electrical insulating properties.